parthbbhatt/Pledgx-coding-challenge/README.md

 ##### I have deployed this application to Heroku, pleases test it out on this link (It may take a minute or two to load up the page since I am using the free plan):
 [https://resume-scrapper-fe.herokuapp.com/](https://resume-scrapper-fe.herokuapp.com/)

+#### Disclaimer: This was my first time using Flask, I did not consider any best practices as I was focussed on trying to learn it first

 ---

 This project parses through resumes using natural language processing as well as manual parsing through regular expressions.
 It then returns this to the frontend application.
 It also saves the parsed applicant information in a hosted postgresql database.